TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)

 Finally, you should add an “A” type DNS record in Cloudflare to point your domain name to the external IP address of TrueNAS, and add port forwarding entries in your router:

 Note that you have to enable NAT hairpin (NAT loopback) in your router.
-Without that, you cannot connect to Nextcloud (or other apps) with domain name (still can browse it directly with IP and port).
+Without that, you cannot connect to Nextcloud (or other apps) with domain name when you’re under the same LAN.

 From now on, access your Nextcloud via https://your.domain.name/